 Darcy works across WEC’s program areas to pass and defend environmental laws and secure public funding for essential programs and projects.
 Darcy has more than a decade of experience in environmental law and policy issues including land and water conservation, renewable energy development, water law, toxic pollution cleanup and prevention, salmon and steelhead recovery, and budgeting.
 She also has experience managing high-profile election campaigns in several states and worked with the AFL-CIO to create an affiliate organization for non-union households.
 Darcy has a bachelor’s degree from the University of Connecticut and a J.D. from Seattle University School of Law.
 When she is not in the office, Darcy is usually having fun with her family by gardening, whitewater rafting, hiking, camping, and cheering on the Sounders and the Green Bay Packers.

 Sean Pender worked at WEC for the first time from 1997-2000, when he was the Office Manager/Development Associate.
 Starting in 2001, he worked at an organization that provided technology consulting services to nonprofit conservation groups.
 Over the course of his decade there, he mostly did administrative and HR tasks, with healthy dollops of IT support, fundraising support, Salesforce administration and proofreading thrown in.
 Starting in January 2013, he’s back for another round, excited to be working as the Administrative Director for WEC and WCV.
-Sean has a degree in Political Science from Western Washington University and in his spare time he enjoys riding his bikes, reading non-fiction, and yelling at the TV during soccer games along with his wife.
-But their daughter hates soccer so she has begun the process of believing that her parents are crazy.
+Sean has a degree in Political Science from Western Washington University and in his spare time he enjoys riding his bikes, reading non-fiction, and spending time with his daughter.

 Mindy joined WEC in 2016 to lead the People For Puget Sound program, where she dedicates time to improving and maintaining the health of our unique ecosystem.
 Her previous work focused on identifying sources of contamination to Washington’s waters – streams, rivers, lakes, and Puget Sound – and designing management plans for the Department of Ecology.
 She has a serious nerd background, with environmental engineering degrees from Berkeley (BS), MIT/Woods Hole Oceanographic Institution (MS), and UW (Ph.D.).
 Mindy’s specialties are tackling complex problems and communicating solutions with decisionmakers.
 In her spare time, she can usually be found teaching mountaineering, climbing the high peaks of the Cascades and Olympics, kayaking Puget Sound, managing a forest preserve on the Kitsap Peninsula, or traveling and diving around the world with her husband Jim.
 Mindy is a proud Tacoma resident.